 I’ve been carrying my Dutch oven in my car for a few years now and I can’t imagine a camping trip without it.
 My Dutch oven is one of my essential pieces of equipment and I’ve used it extensively.
 To avoid burning your food and cook delicious meals you need to master its use.
-Once you manage to achieve that, there is no limit to what you can cook with your Dutch oven.
+Once you manage to achieve that, there is no limit to what you can do with Dutch oven cooking!

-When it comes to Dutch oven cooking, one needs to learn about storage and seasoning, how to correctly use it the first times and how temperature control works.
-Besides this you will also need the proper tool to operate your Dutch oven.
+When it comes to the Dutch oven, one needs to learn about storage and seasoning and how to correctly use it the first time.
+Learning how temperature control works is critical.
+Finally, you will need the proper tool to operate your Dutch oven.

 Read more about Dutch oven cooking and how to master this lost art by reading the following article:

 Bonus: How to Make Pemmican, the Original Survival Food

 Invented by the natives of North America pemmican was used by Indian scouts as well as early western explorers.

 Native Americans spent a great deal of time on the go and depended on having portable, high-energy, highly nutritious, and filling foods that would last for long periods of time without refrigeration.